Skip to content

 Time Unit

-ProcessorCPUs, memories, IO devicesVLSIBlocks of words10-3 to 10+3 sec
+ProcessorCPUs, memories, I/O devicesVLSIBlocks of words10-3 to 10+3 sec

 Computer System Architecture engineering subjects Computer System Architecture